wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 No, not really.

 It takes a few weeks/months of practice to get to a reasonable speed, and it doesn't really bring any benefits, at least for the casual typer person like me.
-Of course there is always the nice feeling of having learned something new.
+Of course, there is always the nice feeling of having learned something new.

-But if you are looking to challenge yourself and learn something new then absolutely go for it.
+But if you are looking to challenge yourself and learn something new, then absolutely go for it.
 Usually the most useless projects are the most fun to learn.

 Have fun and keep learning.